SeldonIO/seldon-core/docs-gb/kubernetes/hpa-rps-autoscaling.md

 * Configuring HPA manifests to scale Models and the corresponding Server replicas based on the custom metrics

+{% hint style="warning" %}
+The Core 2 HPA-based autoscaling has the following constraints/limitations:
+    * HPA-scaling only works for single-model serving (1-1 correspondence between models and servers).
+    Multi-model serving autoscaling is supported via the existing features described [here] (autoscaling.md).
+Those continue to be improved targeting seamless autoscaling of a wider set of models and workloads.
+    * **Only custom metrics** coming from Prometheus are supported; In particular, native k8s resource metrics such as CPU or memory will not work.
+This is because of a limitation introduced by HPA which does not allow scaling of both Models and Servers based on metrics gathered from the same set of pods (one HPA manifest needs to "own" those pods).
+    * K8s clusters only allow for one provider of custom metrics to be installed at a time (prometheus-adapter in Seldon's case).
+The K8s community is looking into ways of removing this limitation.
+{% endhint %}

 ## Installing and configuring the Prometheus Adapter

 The role of the Prometheus Adapter is to expose queries on metrics in Prometheus as k8s custom